makoConstruct/termpose/README.md

 #A(B(C) D)
 A B(C
   D
 #equivalent (crazy?
 Thing is: Since indentation is supported and suffient for expressing containments spread over multiple lines, there is no need to allow brackets to do this.
 So we don't.
-Stemming from that, since a bracket cannot possibly continue over multiple lines, we just close them automatically.)
+Stemming from that, since a bracket cannot possibly continue over multiple lines, we just close them automatically at the end of the line.)
 A B:C D:E
 #A contains B and D, but C and E are contained by their colon buddy, B and D respectively
 A:B:C:D:E